wxt-dev/wxt/docs/guide/extension-apis/storage.md

 });
 ```

 `init` is just an alias for `getValue` without a return value.
-In cases like this, it makes your code easier to read, defining a specific place where you expect the constant to be initialized.
+As shown above, `init` can make your code easier to read, defining a specific place where you expect the constant to be initialized, like when the extension is installed.

 :::info
 You don't have to call `init`!
 If you never do, the value will be initialized when you call `getValue` for the first time.